surrealegg/yak/README.md

-# hunter
+# 🦬 Yak - Yet another Kompiler

-experimental Jakt compiler
+Work in progress Jakt compiler using LLVM as the backend.